YooNice100/League-Of-Legends-Data-Set/README.md

 ### Data Cleaning Steps

-1. **Handling Missing Values**: I first queried the dataframe and made sure that the datacompleteness was complete.
+1. **Handling Missing Values**: I first queried the dataframe and made sure that the datacompleteness column was complete.
 Then I checked for null values by calling the dataframe and checking for nulls and the sum.
 I found that there were 14 rows with missing values in columns that were supposed to be complete.
 These rows were dropped to ensure the dataset's completeness.
 The `firstbaron` column, although containing many missing values, was not used in the analysis.
 2. **Converting Categorical Values to Boolean**: Columns representing binary events (e.g., `firstblood`, `firsttower`) were converted from 0 and 1 to `True` and `False` for better readability and to ensure correct data types.
 3. **Ensuring Correct Data Types**: Columns were converted to appropriate data types to ensure accurate computations and analyses.